Home protection and safety are some of the most critical aspects for any homeowner, as this can save both your home and the lives of your loved ones.

 Using the example above, if you unscrew the hissing outlet, you might see signs of arcing, like burning areas on the plastic or the wiring.

-The damage to the outlet and old wiring is a fire waiting to happen, and this is how a lot of electrical fires start.
+The damage to the outlet and old wiring is a fire waiting to happen, and this is how many electrical fires start.

-This is why proper protection with an arc fault breaker is vital to our homes’ safety.
-It will cut out the electricity before reaching such high temperatures and causing damage.
+Proper protection with an arc fault breaker is vital to our homes’ safety.
+It will cut out the electricity before reaching such high temperatures and causing physical damage.

 How Does an Arc-Fault Circuit Interrupter Work?